BasharDamen/reading-notes/README.md

 I've been always passionate about programming, so I'm looking forward to learn more and more about it.
 My next goal is to mix my knowledge in accounting with what I will learn in programming, hopefully to be able to bring a creative ideas to the table.

-Here is my [GitHub](https://github.com/BasharDamen), you are welcomed any time.
+Here is my [GitHub](https://github.com/BasharDamen), you are welcomed anytime.
 #
 #
 # Growth Mindset #